halitbarut/bootcamp-group-128/README.md

 - ⚠️ **What Could Be Improved?**
   - 🕒 External API response times varied — loading indicators were lacking.
-  - 💰 Gemini API cost planning could have been done earlier.

 - 📌 **Action Items:**
   - ⏳ Implement standard **loading state** UI for all API calls.
-  - 📊 Log API usage to **track costs** and monitor limits regularly.

   -----